 Maha Periyava's specific instruction about the quantum of donations was as follows: Every devotee having faith in Indian heritage and receiving a gross income of Rs.4,000/- per month or more, should offer his/her one month's gross income, atleast once in a life-time, for this noble cause.
 Those earning less than Rs.4,000/- per month may donate their mite.

 Donations by Money Order/ Crossed Cheque/ Demand Draft, drawn in favour of 'Kachchi Moodoor Archakas Welfare Trust' may kindly be sent to the Administrative office at the address given above.
 Please specify that the Donation is for the Corpus Fund and provide complete name and address to facilitate issue of Receipts.
 Donations to the Trust enjoy benefit under Section 80 (G) of the Income Tax Act.
-This Trust was earlier registered under FCRA - 1976 to receive donations from abroad, but the current status is uncertain.
+This Trust was earlier registered under FCRA - 1976 to receive donations from abroad, but currently does not have permission to receive Foreign Donations.

 May I, on behalf of the Trust appeal to all Devotees to donate for this noble cause espoused by this Great Avatar of our own times and help to preserve our rich spiritual and cultural heritage.